Miami Car Accident Attorneys

 What Are the Major Causes of Car Accident Injuries in Florida?

 - Speeding – Speeding is dangerous for the speeder as well as everyone on the road around them.
 Over the past twenty years, speeding has been involved in approximately one-third of all motor vehicle fatalities.
-In recent years, it has been a contributing factor in approximately 25% of all traffic fatalities.
+In recent years, it has been a factor in approximately 30% of all traffic fatalities.

-Can Defective Automobiles Cause Car Accidents?
+How Do Defective Automobiles Cause Car Accidents?

 Sometimes a car accident is not caused by a driver, but by the car itself.
 Mechanical malfunctions can manifest in tire blowouts, brake failures, seat belt and air bag defects and other problems.
-In other cases, a flaw in the design of the vehicle can lead to an accident, such as SUV rollovers, engine errors, structural failures, and post-collision fires.
+In other cases, a flaw in the design of the vehicle can lead to an accident, such as SUV rollovers, engine errors, structural failures and post-collision fires.

-There are many times when a lawsuit is necessary to obtain the compensation you need to pay for mental anguish, ongoing medical expenses, lost wages, pain and suffering, among other possible damages.
+There are many times when a lawsuit is necessary to obtain the compensation you need to pay for your mental anguish, ongoing medical expenses, lost wages, pain and suffering, among other possible damages.
 An experienced Boyers Law Group car accident attorney will review what happened in your injury accident and let you know if you are eligible for this kind of lawsuit.
 You should not assume that you do not meet the law’s “serious injury” threshold without first consulting with a knowledgeable Florida car accident attorney.

-Compensation for Florida Car Accident Victims
+What Kind of Compensation is Available for Florida Car Accident Injuries?

 If you or a family member has been seriously injured in a car accident caused by another driver’s negligence or recklessness, you may be able to obtain substantial financial compensation for the injuries and damages caused by their actions.
 With a Florida car accident lawsuit, you may be able to obtain compensation for: